Learn how to provide support for people affected by mental illness and psychiatric disability with the Certificate IV in Mental Health.

 - Welfare Worker

-You'll gain the skills to provide self-directed, recovery-oriented support for people affected by mental illness and psychiatric disability.
+- Provide self-directed recovery oriented support for people affected by mental illness and psychiatric disability

 - Community-based non-government organisations